Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Dosage must be individualized.
 The usual recommended starting dose of Benicar is 20 mg once daily when used as monotherapy in patients who are not volume-contracted.
 For patients requiring further reduction in blood pressure after 2 weeks of therapy, the dose of Benicar may be increased to 40 mg.
 Doses above 40 mg do not appear to have greater effect.
 Twice-daily dosing offers no advantage over the same total dose given once daily.

-Pediatric Hypertension (6 to 16 years of age)
+Pediatric Hypertension (6 Years of Age and Older)

 Dosage must be individualized.
 For children who can swallow tablets, the usual recommended starting dose of Benicar is 10 mg once daily for patients who weigh 20 to <35 kg (44 to 77 lb), or 20 mg once daily for patients who weigh ≥35 kg.
 For patients requiring further reduction in blood pressure after 2 weeks of therapy, the dose of Benicar may be increased to a maximum of 20 mg once daily for patients who weigh <35 kg or 40 mg once daily for patients who weigh ≥35 kg.